MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 a `WinPSCompatSession` remoting session is created (using the same transport that PowerShell jobs use).
 This remoting session can be used for operations that do not work correctly on deserialized objects.
-The entire pipeline is executed in Windows PowerShell and only final result is returned.
+The entire pipeline is executed in Windows PowerShell and only the final result is returned.

 ```powershell
 $s = Get-PSSession -Name WinPSCompatSession